IIPL-HangzhouDianziUniversity/DEFN-Pytorch/README.md

   Figure 11: The 3D Reconstruction Results.
 </p>

-Displayed are five cases with their original images and reconstruction outcomes.
-The first row presents the pre-segmentation original images for each case.
-Rows two to five show the reconstructions based on five different grid arrangements, while the sixth row provides a top-view of the reconstruction results.
-Within the reconstructions, yellow regions indicate macular holes and green regions signify macular edema.
+The display includes five cases, each with original and reconstructed images.
+The first row shows pre-segmentation images, rows two to five show reconstructions from five grid arrangements, and the sixth row shows a top-view of the reconstructions.
+Yellow indicates macular holes, and green signifies macular edema.